 What Is an Individual Hearing in Immigration Court?

-When the federal government determines that you do not have the legal right to stay in the United States, they usually begin removal proceedings against you.
+When the federal government finds you lack the legal right to stay, it typically starts removal proceedings.
 In immigration court, an individual hearing is a formal hearing where you present your case to an immigration judge.

 You will have the opportunity to present compelling evidence and provide testimony that supports your eligibility for immigration status.
 The goal is to demonstrate why you should continue residing in the United States.